AVM MOBILE NOTARY PUBLIC, LLC

-Mobile Notary Notes: Empowering Signers to Determine the Type of Notarization
+Understanding Notarial Acts: How Signers Determine the Correct Type of Notarization

-Host: Welcome back to Mobile Notary Notes!
-Today, we’re diving into a topic that every signer should know: How to determine the right type of notarization for your document.
+Host: Welcome to Mobile Notary Notes!
+Today, we’re diving into a topic that every signer should understand how to determine the right type of notarization for your document.
+This is one of the most common points of confusion for signers — and one of the most important.

 Why Does the Signer Decide?

-Host: So, why can’t notaries choose for you?
+Host: So, why can’t notaries choose the notarization type?

 Guest Expert:

-- Acknowledgment: Used when you want to affirm that you willingly signed a document.
-The notary confirms your identity and ensures you’re signing without coercion.
+Used when you want to confirm that you willingly signed the document.

-- Signature Witnessing: The notary verifies your identity and watches you sign.
-Note: Not all states allow this, so check your local laws.
+The notary public verifies your identity and watches you sign.

 Why Your Choice Matters